 Notes.
-Mean change in log of normalized layer size and wage for different transitions.
+Mean change in the log of normalized layer size and wage for different transitions.
 The first and second columns show how layers of management change in the firm, while the third column gives the layer that the remaining columns refer to.
 This table replicates Tables 14 and 15 in CMRH.
-Bolded correspond to statistically significant results in line with CMRH, emphasized to statistically significant results opposite to CMRH.
-Statistical significance is given at the 1% (), 5%() and 10%() level.
+Bold values correspond to statistically significant results in line with CMRH, emphasized to statistically significant results of CMRH.
 The p-values are obtained from a regression of the change in log normalized layer size or log wage on a constant (with robust standard errors).
 The final column reports the number of observations in the regression.
 Normalization of layer size is done by dividing the size of the layer with the size of the top layer of management.